National Lung Cancer Screening Program

 Communities receiving lung cancer screening services from Heart of Australia:

-Over the next twelve months, Heart of Australia will engage with the Australian Government Department of Health and Aged Care, state and territory Health Departments, the National Aboriginal Community Controlled Health Organisation (NACCHO) and its state and territory Affiliates, local Aboriginal Community Controlled Health Organisations and communities (including health services) to co-design and plan the mobile clinic routes.
+Heart of Australia has engaged with the Australian Government Department of Health, Disability and Ageing, state and territory Health Departments, the National Aboriginal Community Controlled Health Organisation (NACCHO) and its state and territory Affiliates, local Aboriginal Community Controlled Health Organisations and communities (including health services) to co-design and plan the mobile clinic routes.

-A list of communities will be published once routes are confirmed.
+More communities will be added as routes are confirmed.